l-newbould/introtonlp-365/README.md

 Welcome to the **Introduction to NLP** course repository!

-This repository contains Jupyter notebooks designed to help you learn the basics of Natural Language Processing through hands-on examples and exercises.
+This repository contains Jupyter notebooks designed to help you learn the basics of Natural Language Processing through hands-on exercises.

-The notebooks are designed to accompany the Introduction to NLP course which can be found here: https://learn.365datascience.com/courses/nlp https://www.udemy.com/course/intro-to-natural-language-processing-in-python-for-ai/
+The notebooks are designed to accompany the Introduction to NLP course which can be found here:

+https://learn.365datascience.com/courses/nlp

+https://www.udemy.com/course/intro-to-natural-language-processing-in-python-for-ai/

 ## Installed Packages